Menu

 Once again, click on "Fill editor with basic sequence".
 Then click on "Fixed note" and choose a bassdrum.

-I will do the same for the hihats and the clap.
+I will do the same for the hihats and the snare.

 Let's take a look at the chords now.
 Pick an instrument and click on "Chords".